arangodb/spring-data/README.md

 those in the argument taking precedence.

 The `AqlQueryOptions` allows you to set the cursor time-to-life, batch-size, caching flag and several other settings.
 This special parameter works with both query-methods and finder-methods.
-Keep in mind that some options
- - like time-to-life - are only effective if the method return type is`ArangoCursor<T>` or `Iterable<T>`.
+Keep in mind that some options, like time-to-life, are only effective if the method return type is`ArangoCursor<T>` or `Iterable<T>`.

 ``` java
 public interface MyRepository extends Repository<Customer, String> {